Design, build, and code in a fast, highly integrated environment.

 More Than Robots

-FIRST robotics is not only about working with robots.
-It’s also about learning how to work as a part of a team.
+FIRST Robotics is not only about working with robots.
+It’s also about learning how to work as part of a team.
 Students grow to be confident public speakers and hone their ability to communicate deeply technical information efficiently.
 Teams have several opportunities to meet with judges and learn to integrate their feedback into their presentations.
 FLL students also have the chance to participate in numerous outreach events.